-Each week, every class will collectively work towards a selected target.
-At the end of each half-term, a reward will be earned if the class have reached their target.
+If needed a class will collectively work towards a selected target.
+A reward will be earned if the class have reached their target.

-Level 3: Work Merits
+• Level 3: Work Merits

 To reward individual effort / progress / attainment in their tasks, teachers will award children Merit Stamps in their books.
 These will be recorded for each child and when an agreed amount is reached, their names will be celebrated in class and a certificate will be sent home.
-Nursery = 10, KS1 = 20, KS2 = 50.
+Reception = 20, KS1 = 20, KS2 = 50.
 Children will receive an individual small treat from a treat box (not sweets).

-Level 4: Star of the Week / Headteacher's Award
+• Level 4: Star of the Week / Headteacher's Award

-Every week, a child will be selected by the class teacher to be the 'Star of the Week' as recognition for something they have achieved during the week.
+Every week, two children will be selected by the class teacher to be the 'Star of the Week' as recognition for something they have achieved during the week.
 In the Celebration Assembly at the end of the week, they will be celebrated by the whole school.
-They will receive a certificate from the Headteacher.
+They will receive a certificate.

-The Headteacher will also choose a child/children to celebrate who they have been made aware of or they have seen displaying outstanding attitude for learning.
+The Headteacher will also choose/staff may nominate a child/children to celebrate who they have been made aware of or they have seen displaying outstanding attitude for learning.
 These children will be presented with a Headteacher Award to take home.